-The goal for the Lamborghini Diablo was to top the Countach - its immediate predecessor.
-To do so it would need to be pretty special.
-Hence the fact that Marcello Gandini was entrusted with the styling.
-He fulfilled his design brief to perfection.
-From the projector headlights - inlaid into the car's cute snub-nose - to the four-barrelled exhausts at the back, the Diablo screamed classic Italian supercar from the moment Gandini picked up his pen.
-It was Lamborghini\’s mid-engined riposte to the Ferrari F40, the Diablo had all the allure of that Italian masterpiece.
+The Lamborghini Diablo had to top the Countach – its wedge-shaped predecessor.
+To do so, it would need to be pretty special.
+Hence the fact that Marcello Gandini was given the design brief.
+He fulfilled it to perfection.
+All the way from the inlaid headlights, to the four-barrelled exhausts.
+The Diablo roared classic Italian supercar from the moment Gandini picked up his pen.
+It was Lamborghini\’s mid-engined riposte to the Ferrari F40 – and the Diablo had all the allure of that Italian masterpiece.
 Materials used were state of the art.
 The Diablo was fitted with a strengthened carbon-fibre chassis.
 That was clad in aluminium and composite-plastic body panels.
-Chrysler spent a cool £50m on development.
+Lamborghini spent a cool £50m on development.
 Diablo is Spanish for \’Devil\’ – and there was a heck of a lot of detail to be paid for!

-They say the devil has all the best tunes ... and their were to be several variations on the Diablo theme.
+They say the devil has all the best tunes.
+Their were to be several variations on the Diablo theme.
 SV, SV-R, Roadster and VT versions duly appeared.
 There were both 2- and 4-wheel drive models to choose from.
 The biggest beast of all was the limited-edition Diablo SE30.
 It topped out at 210mph.
 0-60 came up in 4.2s.
-But, for all the Diablo's power, comfort was not compromised.
+But – for all the Diablo\’s power – comfort was not compromised.
 Ergonomics were expertly-crafted.
-Adjustable suspension was an arm's length away.
+Adjustable suspension was but an arm\’s length away.
 Interior trim was impeccable.
 The sole flaw – if it can be considered so in a supercar – was a lack of luggage-room.
-But, when the choice is between storage space - and a voluptuous V12 - most drivers would not take too long to make up your minds.
-After all, Lamborghini did not build the Diablo to lug stuff about.
-They built it to push the boundaries of design and science.
+But, when the choice was between storage space – and a more voluptuous V12 – most buyers did not hesitate.
+End of the day, the Diablo was not built to lug stuff about.
+Lamborghini were testing the limits of design and science!